scarioscia/scarioscia.github.io/service/index.md

 **[symBIOsis](https://sites.krieger.jhu.edu/symbiosis/)** was founded in 2020 as a graduate student organization in the Department of Biology.

-Among other things, our 5-person symBIOsis board organizes:
+A few things our 5-person board organizes:

 * Practice rotation talks for first years
 * Mock qualifying exams for second years